-If you’re wondering “how much do I need to put in my 401k?” you need to consider employer matching.
+If you’re wondering, “How much do I need to put in my 401k?” you need to consider employer matching.
 If your employer matches your 401k contributions, they are basically helping you reach your retirement goals faster.
-Taking advantages of this benefit of your employment lets you save more for your retirement without cutting into your spending.
+Taking advantage of this employee benefit lets you save more for your retirement without cutting into your spending.

 There are a few ways you can take advantage of employer matching: